harmony-one/h/progress/yuriy-menkov.md

 ---

+2025-12-09 Tue: Investigation of the incorrect IL calculation issue.
+Testing of the new hedge-log script.
+Work on an alternative version of position generation based on a given set of swaps.

+2025-12-08 Mon: Review of the new hedge-log script version.
+Data export for August–July and generation of IL and hedge PnL estimates.
+Debugging and analysis of the causes behind the inflated results.

+---

 2025-12-05 Fri: Completed the test suite for the hedging sprint: generated a set of swap events with predictable outcomes for creating long and short positions, as well as pre-calculated PnL results.
 Performed a final validation of the scenario where market direction switches from upward to downward movement.
 Identified several problematic areas in the script.

 2025-12-04 Thu: Continued working on tests for the hedging script and expanded logging to better understand the conditions and timing of position openings and closings.